-JAR currently publishes three issues each year.
-From 2020, publications in JAR as well as in the JAR Network space will be covered by the Creative Commons licence CC BY-NC-ND 2.0 Please make sure that you are happy with this before proceeding.
+JAR publishes three issues each year.
+Since 2020, publications in JAR as well as in the JAR Network space are covered by the Creative Commons licence CC BY-NC-ND 2.0 Please make sure that you are happy with this before proceeding.

 JAR does not charge any fees.
 Authors retain copyright to their submission.

 Please refer to our Publication Ethics page for further information on workflows, roles and responsibilities.

 To be considered for peer review and publication in JAR, authors must create, design and submit an exposition using the Research Catalogue (RC).